 We are one of the founding signatories of the Law Society's Pro Bono Charter and the provision of free legal advice directly to charities and community groups, as well as through legal clinics, plays to our core strengths.
 Last year, we provided more than 4,500 hours of pro bono advice to more than 30 different charities and community groups.

-Our pro bono work sees us regularly support the Birmingham Legal Advice Clinic and dozens of charities - ranging from small, local charities such as SIFA Fireside, Roshni and Spitalfields Crypt Trust, to national charities like The Big Issue Foundation and the NSPCC, and NGOs such as Oxfam and The British Red Cross Society.
+Our pro bono work sees us regularly support the Birmingham Legal Advice Clinic and dozens of charities - ranging from small, local charities such as SIFA Fireside, Roshni and Spitalfields Crypt Trust, to national charities like The Big Issue Foundation and the NSPCC, and NGOs such as The British Red Cross Society.

 "The British Red Cross cannot thank Gowling WLG enough for the fantastic support they give us both in terms of legal advice and meeting space.
 Everyone who has helped us has provided highly professional, timely and very user-friendly advice and the fact that this is pro bono means that we can concentrate even more of our resources on delivering vital services to our beneficiaries."